The difference between Certification, Accreditation, and RecognitionRandy Durband2023-10-02T18:05:15+08:00

 Certification is defined as a voluntary, third-party assessment, through an audit, of a tourism enterprise or destination for conformity to a standard.
 GSTC does NOT conduct certification.
 That is the job of the many Certification Bodies throughout the world; our job is to accredit those that certify.

-GSTC Recognition is NOT a mark like accreditation; rather it is a status GSTC provides to a set of standards that complies with (includes) the GSTC Criteria within their standard.
+GSTC Recognition is NOT a mark like accreditation; rather it is a status GSTC provides to a set of standards that are equivalent to the GSTC Criteria.
 This does NOT relate to the process of certification, nor to accreditation.
 Why is this important?
 Because it shows that the set of standards are based on the 4 pillars of the GSTC Criteria: Environment, Social, Cultural, and Management principles.